-If there’s one thing 2019 has made us realize it’s that there are numerous ways we can drive traffic to our websites and landing pages.
+If there’s one thing 2023 has made us realize, it’s that there are numerous ways we can drive traffic to our websites and landing pages.
 Of course, it’s obvious that one of the best sources we can tap into for traffic is Google, but things start getting confusing when it comes to organic vs. paid search.

-Google is the largest search engine in the world with over 1.17 billion users across the globe.
-There’s certainly more than enough website attention to go around.
-There are two ways to go about tapping into this massive traffic source — organic and paid search.
+Google is the largest search engine in the world, with over 4.3 billion users across the globe.
+So there’s certainly more than enough website attention to go around.
+Two ways to tap into this huge traffic source are organic search and paid search.

 In the world of online marketing, the term “organic” refers to something that happens naturally.
 In this instance, “organic search” refers to the users who find your content on Google or Bing by clicking on one of the unpaid results from the search engine results pages.

-The one downside to ranking well on Google is the amount of time and work it takes for your site to be seen in the organic search results.
+The one downside to ranking well on Google is the time and work it takes for your site to be seen in the organic search results.

-It can easily take six months or more before you can obtain a first page ranking on Google.
-However, when you are ranked, you will reap the benefits of Google organic traffic.
+It can easily take six months or more before obtaining a first-page ranking on Google.
+However, once you get there, you will reap the benefits of Google organic traffic.

 In the early days of the internet, it was incredibly easy to rank well on Google.
 There wasn’t much competition, and Google’s algorithms were fairly easy to game.

-Now that practically every business has a website, Google has begun cracking down on “black hat” SEO practices that allowed people to rank through illegitimate tactics (such as keyword stuffing and using private blog networks).
+Now that practically every business has a website, Google has begun cracking down on “black hat” SEO practices that allow people to rank through illegitimate tactics (such as keyword stuffing and private blog networks).

-In 2019, the journey to ranking well on Google isn’t easy, but the result is very much worth the effort.
-Google has become part of our daily lives, and customers rely upon Google search queries every day to inform their purchase decisions.
-Simply put, organic traffic is still very much relevant when it comes to driving traffic to your business.
+In 2023, the journey to ranking well on Google isn’t easy, but the result is very much worth the effort.
+Google has become part of our daily lives, and customers rely upon reliable search queries daily to inform their purchase decisions.
+Organic traffic is still relevant when driving traffic to your business.

 You can think of paid searches as a “front of the line” pass in the sense that your ad will always appear at the top of Google, even above those who have worked hard to earn the top spot organically.